JJ-Articles/sec-notes/notes/cors.md

 ## What happens when you navigate to a web page?

 There are a lot of different ways to answer this question.
-What we need is an answer that will help us understand CORS.
-Here's a simplified explanation that will help us later.
+What we need is as simple an answer as is possible, while still providing us enough information to understand CORS.
+Here goes.

 When you navigate to a web page, your browser sends a message to a server.
 The server receives the message and sends a message back.
 Often, the message from the server contains an HTML document.
 After receiving the HTML document, your browser then sends several other messages, asking for things like CSS files, images, etc. and in the process builds and displays the new page.

+MIGHT NEED MORE ABOUT PROXY SERVERS AND MODERN WEB ARCHITECTURE: CDN'S ETC.

 Simplified indeed, but good enough for our purposes.
 Now let's talk about those messages in more detail.

+On the modern web, some of the resources requested by your browser will be served by servers that are between you and the original server.

-## HTTP Requests
+## What's an HTTP Request?

 The message that your browser sends is called an **HTTP GET request**.
 Let's break that down.